 or

-(ii) has lawful authority to obtain the poison on behalf of a person referred to in subparagraph (i);
+(ii) has lawful authority to obtain or receive the poison on behalf of a person referred to in subparagraph (i);

 and

 (c) the quantity of the poison supplied does not exceed the quantity specified in the prescription.

 (4) If a prescription describes a poison without reference to a brand name, then for the purposes of subsection (3)(a), the prescription relates to any brand of the poison.